muso31/Helixbase/README.md

 * View [HeroService.cs](https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Services/HeroService.cs) for examples of retrieving Sitecore items using the content API and the search API.
 * View [Register routes](https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Routes/RegisterRoutes.cs) for an example of how to register a route.

-To add a 301 redirect simply add a redirect item to the _Redirect Items_ folder found in your site _Global_ folder.

 To change the item version limit edit the rule on the _/sitecore/system/Settings/Rules/Item Saved/Rules/Delete Old Versions_ item.
 You can also change the rule to recycle or archive old versions.